krzemienski/awesome-from-stars/README.md

 * [phanan/htaccess](https://github.com/phanan/htaccess): ✂A collection of useful .htaccess snippets.
 * [nexu-io/html-anything](https://github.com/nexu-io/html-anything): ✨ The agentic HTML editor — your local AI agent writes the HTML, you ship it. 🚀 75 Skills × 9 Surfaces (magazine · deck · poster · XHS / tweet · prototype · data report · Hyperframes) 🛡️ Sandboxed preview · 📤 1-click to WeChat / X / Zhihu / HTML / PNG 🔑 Zero API key — Claude Code / Cursor / Codex / Gemini / Copilot / OpenCode / Qwen / Aider.
 * [Eyevinn/html-player](https://github.com/Eyevinn/html-player): HTML5 Player with support for HLS, MPEG-DASH and Smooth Streaming
+* [nexu-io/html-video](https://github.com/nexu-io/html-video): Programmatic video for coding agents — HTML to video on your laptop.
+Turn HTML, CSS & data into real MP4s with pluggable render engines, 21 templates, AI soundtrack.
+Apache-2.0, no per-render fees.
+An official project by the Open Design team.
 * [Alir3z4/html2text](https://github.com/Alir3z4/html2text): Convert HTML to Markdown-formatted text.
 * [Eyevinn/html5-hls-player](https://github.com/Eyevinn/html5-hls-player): None
 * [aiqinxuancai/HTMLToNotion](https://github.com/aiqinxuancai/HTMLToNotion): A tool to process HTML exported from Evernote and import it into Notion.
 It can also process HTML from other sources and import it into Notion, solving the problem that images are referenced by URLs rather than stored in Notion.